volt-software/Ichor/docs/GettingStarted.md

 };
 ```

-This service does a couple things:
+This service does a couple of things:
 * It overrides the start and stop methods, which are virtual methods from the `Service` parent.
 If they are present, they are called when all required dependencies are met.
 In this case, since there are no dependencies, the service is started as soon as possible.
 * In the start function, it starts another service: a timer.
 The `main.cpp` file is not the only place this is allowed in!
 The created service is not started yet, but it is possible to start using its interface straight away.
 In this example, we set the timer to trigger every second.